cloudfoundry-incubator/diego-ci/README.md

 #### bootstrap_environment

-This script should export your aws default region and access/secret keys as environment variables.
+This script exports your aws default region and access/secret keys as environment variables.
-The `AWS_ACCESS_KEY_ID` key must match your aws IAM user's access key id and the `AWS_SECRET_ACCESS_KEY` is the private key generated during the [IAM user creation](#aws-requirements).
+The `AWS_ACCESS_KEY_ID` key must match the AWS IAM user's access key id and the `AWS_SECRET_ACCESS_KEY` is the private key generated during the [IAM user creation](#aws-requirements).

 eg: